hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

 + From knuckle bones to dice and cards
   + wining or losing is up to chance, luck, or god
   + __equal probability assumption__
-    + all outcomes have the same probability
+    + all outcomes w/ the same probability
     + simplest setting of probability
     + _true_ for dice and roulette
     + _not true_ for knuckle bones: different side w/ different probability $\to$ asymmetric

-+ Long term frequencies for knuckle bone
++ Long term frequencies w/ simulation of knuckle bone
   + the probability that a knuckle bone lands on a narrow face is smaller than it lands on a wide face
   + each knuckle bone different $\to$ the probabilities different
   + suppose that $p(6) = 0.1, p(1) = 0.2, p(3) =0.3, p(4) =0.4$
-  + difference setting
+  + difference trials
     + top diagram: 1000 flips $\to$ result close to the setting
     + bottom left: 100 flips $\to$ distance away from the setting
     + bottom left: 10 flips $\to$ further away from the setting